As of 16 March, the Government of Ireland is recommending against all non-essential international travel, including to Canada.

 Honorary Consulate Montreal

-Please note that Concordia University is closed for at least two weeks.
+Please note that Concordia University is closed.

 The Honorary Consul General can still be reached at: